 A falling film evaporator can be widely used in industrial, chemical, biochemical, and other fields.
 The reasons why it has become so well-received are concluded as follows:

-1) The material in the heat exchange tube is in the form of a film and has a fast flow rate, so the evaporation heat transfer coefficient is large;
+- The heat transfer coefficient is relatively large due to the material in the heat exchange tube is in the film state and has a fast flow rate.

-2) Since the pipe material flows downward along the inner wall of the pipe by its own gravity, instead of pushing with the pressure difference, the low temperature difference can be selected;
+- The low temperature difference can be selected, since the pipe material flows downward along the inner wall of the pipe by its own gravity.

-Difference between the Rising and Falling Film Evaporator
+Difference between a Rising and Falling Film Evaporator

 The falling film evaporator and rising film evaporator are both devices used to concentrate or extract substances.
-There are some differences between them, as follows:
+But there are some differences between them.